-To achieve our mission of making low carb simple, we provide visitors with the knowledge, tools and inspiration we believe they will benefit from to the best of our ability.
+To achieve our mission of making low carb simple, we provide visitors with the knowledge, tools, and inspiration we believe they will benefit from to the best of our ability.
 Although we do our best to provide reliable and informative material, we cannot and do not make any representations or warranty with respect to the content on our site and apps.
-Use of our site, apps, and other services are at your own risk.
+The use of our site, apps, and other services is at your own risk.

 The content we provide is not intended to be relied upon for medical diagnosis or treatment.
 Inform your physician of any changes you may make to your lifestyle and discuss these with him or her.
 Do not disregard medical advice or delay visiting a medical professional because of something you read on our site, app, or on our other communication channels.

 For questions or concerns about any medical conditions, you may have, please contact your doctor.